-Ford had been the first vice president chosen under the Twenty-fifth Amendment and, in the aftermath of the Watergate scandal, was succeeding the first president ever to resign.
+Ford was the first vice president chosen under the Twenty-fifth Amendment.
+In the aftermath of the Watergate scandal, he succeeded the first president to ever resign from the presidency.

-Ford was born Leslie King Jr. in Omaha, Nebraska on July 14, 1913, to a businessman. and his wife Dorothy.
-Escaping her husband Leslie King Sr.'s spousal abuse, Dorothy divorced him and was remarried to Gerald Ford of Grand Rapids, Michigan, who later gave his name to his stepson.
+Ford was born Leslie King Jr. in Omaha, Nebraska on July 14, 1913, to a businessman and his wife Dorothy.
+Escaping her husband Leslie King Sr.'s physical abuse and battery, Dorothy divorced King and was subsequently remarried to Gerald Ford of Grand Rapids, Michigan, who later gave his name to his stepson.
 The young Ford starred on the University of Michigan football team, then went to Yale, where he served as assistant coach while earning his law degree.

 Serving 25 years in the House, Ford had a reputation for integrity, openness, and comity that moved his Republican colleagues to elect him their leader in 1965.
-His popularity in Congress, which would have to confirm him, was the central reason Richard Nixon chose him to succeed the resigned Vice President Agnew.
+His popularity in Congress was the central reason Richard Nixon chose him to succeed the resigned Vice President Spiro Agnew.

 He tried to calm the continuing traumas of Watergate by granting former President Nixon a full pardon.
 His nominee for vice president, former Governor Nelson Rockefeller of New York, was the second person to ﬁll that office by appointment.

 With a Democratic Congress, Ford made vigorous use of the veto.
-Fearing inflation, he vetoed a number of nonmilitary appropriations bills that would have further increased the already heavy budgetary deﬁcit.
-During his first 14 months as president, he vetoed 39 measures.
+Fearing inflation, he vetoed a number of nonmilitary appropriations bills that would have further increased the budgetary deﬁcit.
+During his first 14 months as president he vetoed 39 measures.
 His vetoes were usually sustained.

 Weakened by a serious primary challenge from former California Governor Ronald Reagan, Ford in 1976 lost narrowly to Jimmy Carter.
-He and Betty retired to California, where Mrs. Ford obtained treatment for drug and alcohol problems she had concealed while in the White House and opened the Betty Ford Center to provide similar help for others.
+He and Betty retired to California, where Mrs. Ford obtained treatment for drug and alcohol problems.
+After her recovery, she opened the Betty Ford Center to provide similar help for others.

-When Ford died in 2006, he had lived longer than any other American president.
+Ford died on December 26, 2006, at the age of 93.
 Americans remembered the words spoken by President Carter when he took power from Ford in 1977, “For myself and for our nation, I want to thank my predecessor for all he has done to heal our land.”

 You Might Also Like